Sigrid Kirsten Hansen

 19.TRANSPORTATION USE:

-During daycare hours the provider may use her vehicle to transport children to school and/or from school.
+During daycare hours the provider may use her vehicle to transport children in an emergency situation or for an upcoming field trip.

 email me